- Copperhead snakes are typically 2-4 feet long with brown coloration.

 - There are several similar-looking snakes that can be mistaken for copperheads.

 Snakes are some of the most interesting animals in all of nature.
 Did you know there are venomous snakes living in almost every state in the United States?
-That’s true!
 The copperhead snake is just one of many venomous snakes living in the U.S.

 You may have heard of the copperhead snake, but could you pick one out of a lineup of venomous snakes?
 If the answer is no, then read on to learn what a copperhead snake looks like.
-Plus, discover where these snakes live, if they are aggressive, and why baby copperhead snakes have a bright yellow tail.
+Plus, discover where these snakes live, if they are aggressive, and why baby copperhead snakes have bright yellow tails.

 What Does a Copperhead Snake Look Like?